gdbooks/LegacyOpenGL/Chapter10/README.md

 When it comes to particles all we care about is what the final image looks like.
 Do these entitites acting under some system look the way we expect / want?
 If so, the particle system works.
 If not, it just needs some additional work.

 _"We don't try to model the outcome of the system, we try to model the system and see its outcome"_ - Andre LaMothe

+Explosions, sparks, underwater bubbles, other special fx, particle systems in modern games are used to add eye-candy to a game.
+Usually indevidual particles have no collision reaction, there are just too many of them.
+But some sort of generic sphere collider could encapsulate the entire particle system.